Susan Travers (actress)

-Susan Travers (born 18 February 1939) is a retired British film and television actress.
-She is the daughter of the actress Linden Travers, a niece of Bill Travers, and a cousin of actress Penelope Wilton.
+Susan Travers (born Jennifer Susan Leon; 18 February 1939) is a retired British film and television actress.
+She is the daughter of the actress Linden Travers, a niece of Bill Travers, and a cousin of actress Dame Penelope Wilton.
 She played the role of Arlette Van der Valk, the detective's wife, in the series Van der Valk.

 Travers was married to photographer Cornel Lucas.
 Her daughter, Charlotte Lucas, is also an actress.